Loading Dock Safety Hazards & Safe Work Procedure

 • Follow safety procedures and use equipment and/or PPE as defined in the JSA or work procedure.

-• Where requested, assist supervisors in identifying situations with potential of loading dock hazards and participate in the development of the JSA or work procedure.
+• Where requested, assist supervisors in identifying situations with potential loading dock hazards and participate in the development of the JSA or work procedure.

 Leave a Reply